ctaan/Caroline-personal-website/README.md

 The website has been tested in Desktop: Microsoft Edge v95, Internet Explorer v10 and Chrome v94.
 It has been successfully tested and passed for stated browsers.
 The wesbite has been tested in Mobile: IOS Chrome v94.
 Cosmestic Bug identified and is under investigation.

+Here is the link to view: https://ctaan.github.io/Caroline-personal-website/index.html

+Any feedback is always appreciated!
+Thank you.

 **note: **Further functionality to be added once I gain more advanced skills and can incorporate JS.
 Simple design is for initial website, design improvements and content continue to be a work in progress.